austinbv/dino/README.md

 ```shell
 dino sketch wifi -target esp8266 -ssid YOUR_SSID -password YOUR_PASSWORD
 ````
 **Note:** [This example](https://github.com/austinbv/dino/tree/master/examples/tcp.rb) shows how to instantiate a board over the network.
-After flashing, you'll need to figure out what IP address your board has, and modify the TxRx line in any other example you wish to run.
+You'll need to figure out what IP address your board got, and modify the TxRx line in other examples you wish to run.
 They are written for serial.

 #### 5a) IDE Flashing